nikolaushuber/opeg/README.md

 opeg grammar.peg -o parser
 ```

-If no output is defined, the generated file will have the same name as the input file.
+If no output is defined, no code will be generated.

 ## Development